Icebreaker Questions To Ask Someone You Just Met

 Icebreaker questions to ask someone you just met

 Starting a conversation or keeping it going can be the hardest part of social interaction for some people, which is where icebreaker questions can come in handy.
-In general, the best icebreakers are respectful, appropriate to the situation and your relationship with the person, and open-ended.
-They don’t necessarily have to be straightforward questions either; unusual, in-depth, and casual questions alike all have the potential to help you connect with someone new.
+In general, the best icebreaker questions are respectful, appropriate to the situation and your relationship with the person, and open-ended.
+They don’t necessarily have to be straightforward questions either; unusual, casual, and deep questions alike all have the potential to help you connect with someone new.

 Some examples of questions to ask someone you just met that you might consider using to break the ice include the following, divided into thematic categories.
-We’ve listed questions about personality, family, hobbies—even what fictional characters they like best or dream vacations they’d want to take.
+We’ve listed questions to ask someone you just met that relate to personality, family, hobbies—even what fictional characters they like best or dream vacations they’d want to take.
 Remember that even these somewhat “odd questions” can be effective conversation starters as long as they’re respectful and appropriate.

 • If you could only eat one type of cuisine for the rest of your life, what would it be?

-• How did you celebrate your last birthday, or what was your favorite birthday so far?
+• How did you celebrate your last birthday, or what has been your favorite birthday so far?

 • What do you like best about yourself?